dcxSt/snowflake_automaton/README.md

 Various weighted averages may be used on the unreceptive field.
 To start off I use the average of the current cell value with the average of it's nearest neighbors --> Thus, the center cell has wight 1/2 while the six neighboring cells each have weight 1/12.

 *Diffusion*

-The diffusion of vapor at the unreceptive sites at position $P$ and time $t$, denoted $u(t,P)$, is expected to satisfy the diffusion equation
+The diffusion of vapor at the unreceptive sites at position $P$ and time $t$, denoted $u(t,P)$, is expected to satisfy the diffusion equation; it is correlated with temperature.
 $$\frac{\partial u}{\partial t} = k\nabla^2 u$$
 where $k$ is the diffusion constant and $\nabla^2 = \Delta = \delta d = d\star d$ is the laplacian.
 The Laplacian is approximated on the hexagonal lattice via
 $$\nabla^2 u = \frac{2}{3}\bigg( -6 u(t,P) + \sum_{N\in nm(P)} u(t,N) \bigg)$$